nathanallen242/emonitor/README.md

 # eMonitor
-eMonitor is a privacy-focused browser extension that helps users understand and optimize their extension usage.
+eMonitor is a browser extension that helps users understand and optimize their extension usage.
 It provides real-time analytics about installed browser extensions, tracking metrics like memory consumption, CPU usage, and network activity.
 Users can identify resource-heavy extensions, detect potential conflicts, and receive personalized recommendations for better browser performance.

 ## Planned Features